-AVChat - WordPress Community PRO
+AVChat - Community PRO Plugin

-WordPress Community PRO plugin
+Community PRO plugin for WordPress

-WordPress Community PRO plugin
+Community PRO plugin for WordPress

 The Community PRO Video Chat Plugin for WordPress handles the integration between your WordPress web site and the AVChat video chat platform.